-The study describes the finds uncovered in Grave 33 of the burial ground investigated at Sárbogárd-Tringer-tanya and offers a new assessment of the grave goods, with a particular focus on the remains of a leather belt and leather purse as well as the remnants of a leather garment, whose tenth-century use could thus be conclusively demonstrated in the period's archaeological legacy.
-The examination of the archaeological finds by a conservator specialising in leather provides many new insights into the leatherworking of the ancient Hungarians of the tenth century.
-The leather remains were first examined in 2013 in the leather conservation laboratory of the National Conservation and Conservator Training Centre of the Hungarian National Museum.
-Tenth-century leatherworking was practiced on a much higher level than earlier believed.
-The finds from Sárbogárd provide evidence that the tanners of the tenth century were familiar with tawing and, also, that the various leather articles whose workmanship surpassed the more simple objects made as part of a home craft industry were created by highly skilled leatherworkers.
+Abstract: The study describes the finds uncovered in Grave 33 of the burial ground investigated at Sárbogárd-Tringer-tanya and offers a new assessment of the grave goods, with a particular focus on the remains of a leather belt and leather purse as well as the remnants of a leather garment, whose 10th-century use could thus be conclusively demonstrated in the period's archaeological legacy.
+The examination of the archaeological finds by a conservator specialising in leather provides many new insights into the leatherworking of the ancient Hungarians of the 10th century.
+10th-century leatherworking was practiced on a much higher level than earlier believed.
+The finds from Sárbogárd provide evidence that the tanners of the 10th century were familiar with alum tawing and, also, that the various leather articles whose workmanship surpassed the more simple objects made as part of a home craft industry were created by highly skilled leatherworkers.